phcompeau/biological_modeling_course/_pages/coronavirus/conclusion_part_2_draft.md

 For those interested, a full treatment of the mathematics of GNMs can be found in the chapter at <a href="https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf" target="_blank">https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf</a>.

+* Link to DynOmics Tutorial

+* SARS-CoV-2 Analysis?
+Showing that the two proteins are very similar.
+Correlation of B-factor is bad...
+Protein too large to get accurate results?
+Possibly scrap the SARS-CoV analysis.
+More of a bonus?

 [^Yang]: Yang, L., Song, G., Jernigan, R. 2009.
 Protein elastic network models and the ranges of cooperativity.
 PNAS 106(30), 12347-12352. https://doi.org/10.1073/pnas.0902159106

 [^Yang2]: Yang, L., Song, G., & Jernigan, R. L. 2009.
 Comparisons of experimental and computed protein anisotropic temperature factors.
 Proteins, 76(1), 164–175. https://doi.org/10.1002/prot.22328

+[^Garrett]: Garrett, R. H., Grisham, C. M., 2010. *Biochemistry*, 4th ed.
+Brooks/Cole, Cengage Learning.